Award Winning Care

 LeConte Medical Center is Part of the Region’s Only Stroke Network

 LeConte Medical Center is part of Covenant Health, the only network of stroke hospitals in East Tennessee.
 Our network has the advanced diagnostics needed to diagnose stroke and the ability to administer tPA, a medicine that breaks down stroke-causing blood clots.

-Callie West RN, SCRN is LeConte Medical Center’s stroke coordinator.
-She works with patients from the time they arrive, following their plan of care throughout their stay, until discharge.
-Callie’s job is to ensure stroke patients at LeConte receive the best possible care by following nationally recognized, research-based guidelines.
+LeConte Medical Center’s stroke coordinator works with patients from the time they arrive, following their plan of care throughout their stay, until discharge.
+Their job is to ensure stroke patients at LeConte receive the best possible care by following nationally recognized, research-based guidelines.

-LeConte also provides stroke education to the youth in our community through the use of a book written by Callie called Can My Dog Have A Stroke?
-This book is written for elementary aged children, and it presents the signs of a stroke in a “non-scary” way helping them retain this knowledge so that they can call 911 if a parent or grandparent is having symptoms.
+LeConte provides stroke education to the youth in our community through the use of a book called Can My Dog Have A Stroke?
+This book is written for elementary aged children, and it presents the signs of a stroke in a “non-scary” way helping children retain knowledge so that they can call 911 if a parent or grandparent is having symptoms.

 Stroke is the fourth leading cause of death and a leading cause of serious, long-term adult disability.

 Covenant Health’s Patricia Neal Rehabilitation Center can help you and your loved one overcome disability and rediscover a satisfactory, productive lifestyle within the limits imposed by the stroke.
 A team of physical therapists, occupational therapists, speech-language pathologists, rehab psychologists (behavioral medicine), nursing staff, case managers, recreation therapists, and physiatrists make up the treatment team.
 The staff has extensive experience in the recovery of stroke.